-Avoid leaving your helmet in direct sun light as this can cause the shell to weaken over time.
+Avoid leaving your helmet in direct sunlight as this can cause the shell to weaken over time.

 KEEP IT CLEAN.

 You clean your motorcycle, so why wouldn’t you clean your helmet?
 No one wants to put their head into a smelly helmet, but the smell isn’t the only reason you should keep the inside of your helmet clean.
 The interior of your helmet can deteriorate over time when exposed to sweat, dirt and other bacteria, this will compromise the safety.
-If you are unable to remove your lining, sanitiser will help keep your helmet interior clean.
+If you are unable to remove your lining, sanitisers will help keep your helmet interior clean.

-It’s important to keep the outside of your helmet clean, so that the shell doesn’t weaken.
+It’s important to keep the outside of your helmet clean so, that the shell doesn’t weaken.
 Dirt and flies can cause damage to the protective coating on the outside of your motorcycle helmet.
 Only ever use cleaning products designed for cleaning motorcycle helmets or mild soapy water.
 Avoid any petroleum-based cleaning fluids, especially if you own a polycarbonate helmet.
 Exposure to strong cleaning agents can cause the helmets shell to deteriorate and lose its protective properties.

 It’s important to keep your visor clean and avoid scratches.
 A scratched visor can be difficult to see through.
 At night, it can dangerously distort your vision and your view of oncoming lights.